Southeastern Australian and Tasmanian Shelf Waters IMMA

 Sub-criterion C1: Reproductive

 This area is important for the reproduction of Australian fur seals with the two colonies off Victoria accounting for more than half of the pups born (Seal Rocks 25.9%, Lady Julia Percy Island 25.5%) (Kirkwood et al. 2009; Kirkwood & Arnould 2011).
 New Zealand fur seals have also been recorded off the coast of south eastern Australia (including states: South Australia, Victoria, Tasmania, and New South Wales) with important breeding colonies in South West Tasmania, The Skerries and Kanowna Island in the northeastern Bass Strait (Mcintosh et al. 2018).
 These colonies make up a relatively small percent of the population of New Zealand fur seals in Australian waters, with roughly 600 pups born between 2012-2014, making about 2,400 individuals, which equates to 2.5% of the Australian population (Shaughnessy et al. 2015).
 The south eastern Australian and Tasmanian regions contain a number of large, small and emerging calving grounds for southern right whales, which calves in shallow coastal embayments (Charlton et al. 2019a, 2019b, DSEWPaC 2012; Watson et al. 2015; Carroll et al. 2011).
-Photo identification studies have identified thirteen breeding females with site fidelity to the Warrnambool site (Watson et al. in review), representing an important proportion of the south eastern population.
+Photo identification studies have identified thirteen breeding females with site fidelity to the Warrnambool site (Watson et al. 2021, representing an important proportion of the south eastern population.

 Sub-criterion C2: Feeding Areas